 If you look 1 meter ahead, the terrain elevation is very likely to be the same.
 When you look 5 meters ahead, the ground elevation is going to be a little less similar.
 But it may start to vary.
 Now, when you look 100 meters away, elevation varies more to the point that they aren’t related.

 We use semi-variograms in kriging interpolation to understand patterns related to distance.
 Semi-variograms take 2 sample locations and denotes the distance between points as h.

-In the x-axis, it plots distance (h) between point.
-It groups distances by lags.
-Based on pairs, it measures variance between the response variable (in the y-axis) and the distance between those two points in the x-axis.
+In the x-axis, it plots distance (h) between points.
+It groups distance by lags.
+Based on pairs, it measures variance between the response variable (in the y-axis) and the distance between those two points on the x-axis.

 Spatial Autocorrelation and Moran’s I

 We can describe Tobler’s First Law of Geography numerically with autocorrelation.
 Spatial autocorrelation helps understand how similar closer objects are to other nearby objects.
 Moran’s Index (or simply Moran’s I) measures spatial autocorrelation.

 Positive spatial autocorrelation indicates similar values cluster in a map.
 But negative spatial autocorrelation indicates dissimilar values cluster in a map.
 A value of 0 for Moran’s I typically indicates no autocorrelation.

 Using spatial autocorrelation, geographers understand whether or not diseases and other phenomena are isolated.
 Moran’s I can imply the phenomena is spreading with dispersion or clustering.

 Tobler’s First Law of Geography is based on cost distance or distance decay.
-This means there is greater hindrance for two places farther apart.
+This means there is a greater hindrance to two places farther apart.

 For example, people are less likely to travel greater distance to visit a store as shown in Huff’s Gravity Model.

 As distance increases, the greater the hindrance for transportation costs and purchase.